Not-Hack3r/Easy-Roblox-GUIs/README.md

 ---

-Welcome to **Easy-Roblox-GUIs**, developed by **Not-Hack3r (AlexSoko123)**.
-This suite delivers sleek, professional, hacker-themed GUIs tailored for Lua scripting in Roblox.
+Welcome to **Easy-Roblox-GUIs**, developed by **Not-Hack3r (Also known as AlexSoko123)**.
+This suite delivers sleek and simple GUIs tailored for Lua scripting in Roblox.
 Each module offers intuitive controls and seamless performance.

 ---